Finger millet

+Taxonomy

+Finger millet is under the genus Eleusine Gaertn.

+Cultivation

 History

 Finger millet originated in East Africa (Ethiopian and Ugandan highlands).
+It probably evolved from its wild relative Eleusine africana.
 It was claimed to have been found in an Indian archaeological site dated to 1800 BCE (Late Bronze Age); however, this was subsequently demonstrated to be incorrectly identified cleaned grains of hulled millets.
-The oldest record of finger millet comes from an archaeological site in Africa dating to the 8th century AD.
+The earliest record of finger millet comes from an archaeological site in Africa which is thought to date to the 3rd millennium BCE, although it has not been precisely dated.

-By 1996, cultivation of finger millet in Africa was declining rapidly because of the large amount of labor it required, with farmers preferring to grow nutritionally-inferior but less labor-intensive crops such as maize, sorghum, and cassava.
+By 1996, cultivation of finger millet in Africa was declining rapidly because of the large amount of labor it required, with farmers preferring to grow nutritionally inferior but less labor-intensive crops such as maize, sorghum, and cassava.
 Such a decline was not seen in Asia, however.

-Taxonomy and botanical description of finger millet

-There are ten species under the genus Eleusine Gaertn, seven diploid (2n=16, 18 and 20) and three tetraploid taxa (2n=36 or 38).
-Eleusine africana (Kenn.-O'Bryne), Eleusine coracana (L.) Gaertn, Eleusine floccifolia (Spreng), Eleusine indica (L.) Gaertn, Eleusine intermedia (Chiov.)
-(S.M.Phillips), Eleusine jaegeri (Pilg.), Eleusine kigeziensis (S.M.Phillips), Eleusine multiflora (Hochst. ex A.Rich), Eleusine semisterilis (S.M.Phillips) and Eleusine tristachya (Lam.)
-Lam.
-Different studies confirmed that Eleusine coracana was originated from E. indica and E. floccifolia genomes and selected for cultivation from its wild type E. Africana.

 Growing regions

 Main cultivation areas are parts of eastern and southern Africa – particularly Uganda, Kenya, the Democratic Republic of the Congo, Zimbabwe, Zambia, Malawi, and Tanzania – and parts of India and Nepal.
 It is also grown in southern Sudan and "as far south" in Africa as Mozambique.